 Establishing good performance standards requires leaders to start by consulting their team members on what they believe are acceptable behavior and results.
 Then the team needs to agree on the behaviors involved in good performance.
 Be more specific than accepting vague descriptions like “proactive” and “industrious.”
 The specific behaviors should be described instead.

 Agree on actions by team members that can be described as high performance and good performance.
 This will enable them to know what to do and when they need to achieve it.
-When team members clearly know what is expected of each of them, they develop trust in their colleagues and their boss, which builds their team spirit.
+When remote team members clearly know what is expected of each of them, they develop trust in their colleagues and their boss, which builds their remote worker trust and unity. .

 Every team member needs to know they can get feedback from their boss and their peers in a way that is respectful, supportive and actionable.
 Giving and receiving regular feedback is more difficult to attain with remote teams than with office teams due to their distance.
 Leaders are limited in how much of their direct reports’ behavior they can observe, but at least they can set measurable performance standards, including SMART objectives.
 And they should commit to giving and receiving more frequent feedback.
 Staff may not comment on this, but feedback is extremely important to them.